burij/nixos-extended-rebuilder/README.md

 conf.postroutine = { -- list of commands which will be executed after rebuild
     "sudo flatpak override --filesystem=host org.gnome.Builder",
 }

+conf.editor = { "nano" -- editor, which opens current configuration file, if 'os edit' is executed }
 return conf
 ```